 Whether you need eye surgery to treat a medical condition or because you want to be free of glasses and contact lenses, you only want the very best surgeons operating on your eyes.
 The exceptional eye surgeons at Ophthalmology Physicians & Surgeons, PC are leaders in their field and possess specialist skills covering every aspect of eye surgery.
-If you live in the greater Philadelphia area, including Trappe, Blue Bell, Spring House, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to learn more about eye surgery.
+If you live in the greater Philadelphia area, including Trappe, Blue Bell, North Wales, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to learn more about eye surgery.

 When you have a problem with your eyes, your eye doctor always uses conservative treatment methods when they can, but there are times when the best option to treat certain conditions is surgery.

 You may also wish to undergo corrective surgery if you’re myopic (nearsighted), hyperopic (farsighted), or have astigmatism.
 LASIK and LASEK surgeries can reshape the cornea to restore clearer vision, meaning you don’t have to rely on using glasses and contact lenses all the time.

 There are several types of surgery your eye surgeon may recommend for glaucoma, including: